Supreme Instruments Corp. History

 The Hickok Inc-Supreme Electronics Division

-In 1956 Hickok purchased Supreme Instruments Corp.
-The Hickok Inc-Supreme Electronics Div. still exists
+In 1956 Hickok Electrical Instruments purchased Supreme Instruments Corp. and became the Hickok Inc-Supreme Electronics Div..
+The Greenwood Mississippi facility

 Here's a 1958 letter from "Supreme Incorporated" to a customer looking for information on his Model 504-A tube tester.